-Each year, Suffolk Law School in cooperation with the Center for International Legal Studies (CILS), Salzburg, Austria, offers law students (of all years) internship placements at leading private law firms in more than 90 countries as part of its Summer Global Externship Program (SGE).
-Following a two day seminar in Boston to prepare students for the experience, Suffolk students extern at local and international firms—from Argentina to Spain to South Africa—tackling what can be the most cutting edge legal issues that lawyers are facing in transnational settings.
+Each year, Suffolk Law School in cooperation with the Center for International Legal Studies (CILS), Salzburg, Austria, offers law students (of all years) externship placements at leading private law firms in more than 90 countries as part of its Summer Global Externship Program (SGE).
+In addition to taking a course in mid-May, Suffolk students extern at local and international firms—from Argentina to Spain to South Africa—tackling what can be the most cutting edge legal issues that lawyers are facing in transnational settings.
 For more information, please contact Professor Bernadette Feeley at firstname.lastname@example.org

 Students wishing to gain legal experience externing this summer in Ireland have two exciting programmatic options: (i) the Ireland Public Interest Externship Program, and (ii) the Galway Study Abroad PLUS Externship Program.
 The so-called "Plus" program is specifically for Suffolk law students participating in Suffolk’s summer study abroad program at the National University of Ireland at Galway and who wish to afterwards pursue an externship in Ireland for a period of 6-8 weeks.
 For more information, please contact Professor Bernadette Feeley at email@example.com